 1. Omaha's Henry Doorly Zoo and Aquarium It's easy to see why this zoo consistently receives high marks.
 First, it's huge.
-Second, its design lets you commune with gorillas, sharks, snakes, butterflies and all sorts of other creatures.
-It's also home to the largest indoor desert habitat in the world, capped off with a stunning three-story dome.
-You don’t have to stay away in the winter either: 7 acres of indoor exhibits, the Scott Aquarium and an Imax theater are good reasons to visit year-round.
-(402) 733-8400; omahazoo.com
+Second, its design lets you commune with gorillas, sharks, snakes, red pandas and all sorts of other creatures.
+It's home to the largest indoor desert habitat in the world, capped off with a stunning three-story dome, as well as immersive habitats such as the African Grasslands, ocean, rainforest, nocturnal and butterfly exhibits. omahazoo.com

-5. Spaghetti Works An Omaha dining destination for more than 30 years, this family-friendly spot cooks up all-you-can-eat pastas and familiar Italian fare in a nostalgic Old Market warehouse atmosphere.
+5. Spaghetti Works This family-friendly spot cooks up all-you-can-eat pastas and familiar Italian fare in a nostalgic Old Market warehouse atmosphere.
 The salad bar is in the back of an old Model-T truck, quite possibly enticing the kids to eat some veggies.
 To wash it down, Italian sodas come in 20 different flavors.
-When the weather's nice, grab a seat on the shady terrace that was once a loading dock.
-(402) 422-0770; omaha.spagworks.com
+When the weather's nice, grab a seat on the shady terrace that was once a loading dock. omaha.spagworks.com

-9. Lauritzen Gardens The formal English, Japanese and rose gardens appeal to grown-up green thumbs; a children's garden, hands-on activities and intricate model railroad garden (open May through October) hold kids' interest.
+7. Lauritzen Gardens The formal English, Japanese and rose gardens appeal to grown-up green thumbs; a children's garden, hands-on activities and intricate model railroad garden (open May through October) hold kids' interest.
 You might even see wild turkeys strutting through the arboretum and bird sanctuary on these 100 acres in the middle of Omaha.
-(402) 346-4002; lauritzengardens.org
+Kids will also enjoy seeing the tropical and temperate plants inside the conservatory. lauritzengardens.org